MEET THE TEAM

 After passing the Bar, I worked for an Oklahoma firm doing criminal defense, divorces, guardianships, and contract law.
 I handled around two hundred criminal defense cases per year as the main defense attorney for a small county, had primary oversight of about forty guardianships, and handled whatever else that walked through the door and seemed like I could make a difference.

-Today, I’m based in Seattle, where I work remotely for The Law Office of Nicole Daussin, Inc. I live with my fiancé and our poodle, Scarlet.
+Today, I’m based in Seattle, where I work remotely for The Law Office of Nicole Daussin, Inc. I live with my husband and our dogs, Scarlet and Olly.
 I’m excited to be working in Alaska again after I fell in love with it while puppy sitting for an injured friend in Anchorage in 2022.
 I look forward to advocating for you.
 I’m only an email or phone call away.

-Professional affiliations: Oklahoma State Bar Association, Washington State Bar Association, awaiting admission into Alaska Bar Association.
+Professional affiliations: Oklahoma State Bar Association, Washington State Bar Association, Alaska Bar Association.

 Associate Attorney